slateci/utah-bosco/README.md

 The last column of this entry gives us the SLATE Instance ID, which we need to manage the instance.

+### Pausing and Un-pausing Instances

 An instance can be paused by running `slate instane scale --replicas 0 <SLATE INSTANCE ID>`

 The instance can be unpaused by running `slate instance scale --replicas 1 <SLATE INSTANCE ID>`

+### Restarting and Updates

 You can do a simple restart of the instance by running `slate instance restart <SLATE INSTANCE ID>`

 Restarting will also obtain container software updates automatically

+### Removing Instances

 You can delete the instance by running `slate instance delete <SLATE INSTANCE ID>`

+### Viewing CE Logs

 To view instance specific logs run `slate instance logs <SLATE INSTANCE ID> --max-lines 0`

 *the --max-lines=0 flag prevents truncated output*

+You will be able to view the logs for two different containers that make up this deployment.
+One is the CE itself, and will contain all the STDOUT and STDERR for that container.
+However, the daemons that make up the CE log to various files as well.
+The second container is a log exporter for these special logs.
+It will print its random generated credentials out to the SLATE instance logs that we viewed with the command above.
+Using those credentials we can sign into the log exporter using a web browser.

+[sl-uu-hce1.slateci.io:8080]
+[sl-uu-hce2.slateci.io:8080]
+[sl-uu-hce3.slateci.io:8080]

 ## How to Configure